-Because this is a general manual for the ALTEA, some of the equipment and functions that are described in this manual are not included in all types or variants of the model or model year; they may vary or be modified depending on the technical requirements and on the market; this is in no way deceptive advertising.
+Because this is a general manual for the ALTEA XL, some of the equipment and functions that are described in this manual are not included in all types or versions of the model.
+These may vary or be modified depending on technical and market requirements, which is in no way deceptive advertising.